Undergraduate Research Opportunities

 For psychology majors, it is important to note that Psych 2950/4950 does not count as a 2000-level psychology elective course because it is not a "regularly scheduled course."
 However, the course will count as an additional psychology course.
 Psychology majors can count up to 40 total hours of psychology courses in the overall hours needed for graduation.

-Many faculty members advertise their Psych 2950/4950 opportunities on the bulletin boards around McAlester Hall or on this website.
+Each semester during early registration, we publish a list of faculty/labs who are recruiting students to serve as research assistants the following semester on our Psychology Advising Resources Canvas Page.
 Students can also contact faculty members directly to ask about Psych 2950/4950 opportunities.
 Students can review the areas of research that each faculty member of Psychological Sciences conducts by reviewing their individual web pages.
 It is also possible for students to receive Psych 2950/4950 credit for research with a faculty member in another department on campus which is psychologically-related.
 Examples of related departments, schools or programs where psychology students have participated in research include: Educational, School & Counseling Psychology; Social Work; Human Development & Family Science; Educational Leadership & Policy Analysis; Health Psychology; and the College of Business.

 Before agreeing to the course, the student should ask the faculty member about their expectations of Psych 2950/4950 students.
 Once the student and faculty member have agreed to these expectations, the student will be given a permission number to register for the course for the agreed-upon amount of credit hours.
 When you get the permission number, add the course on MyZou, be sure to put in the correct number of hours (the default is 1 hour, so change it depending on how many hours you will take) and there is a box to enter the permission number.